 By FAWE Ethiopia team

-Beamlak is a 20 year old girl who lives in Amhara regional state, Bahirdar city and one of the MCF FAWE – scholars’ program beneficiary.
+Beamlak is a 20 year old girl who lives in Amhara regional state, Bahirdar city and one of the Mastercard Foundation FAWE – scholars’ program beneficiary.
 She is a fifth cohort scholar who is pursuing her education at Tana Haik, one of the partner schools.

 Before joining FAWE-Ethiopia Mastercard Scholarship Program, she used to prepare and sell Kollo (toasted grains) and Kita (baked kind of pancake) at the local drinking houses.
 To prepare these snacks, she would bend for long hours and walk long distances to sell.
 Through selling Kollo and Kita she has supported herself until grade 8.

 She has been suffering from a disease scientifically known as L4, 5 symmetric disc bulge which causes bilateral moderate neural foramen stenosis and mild spinal canal stenosis.
 Her medical examinations recently showed that her previous income generation activity exposed her to the disease.
 Before her case was identified, she had been tested at different clinics in Bahirdar (testing for malaria, Orthopedic) and different medication was prescribed and administered but to no relief.
 She even tried physiotherapy at Felege Hiwot Hospital, which is a government hospital, for 12 days.
 It got worse through time and she decided to seek divine intervention by trying the holy water outside Bahirdar town.
 She stayed at the venue for 15 days but it didn’t work.